Having a good VPN is nice. Having a great one is better. Make sure to check our top-ranked services.

 You won’t be able to use it to watch Netflix content.

 What IVPN excels at is providing a set of tools that all work together to keep users safe while online and streaming platforms don’t come into that vision.
 Netflix has become very savvy at blocking VPNs.
-In fact, there are really only a few VPNs out there that will let you view and stream content from Netflix.
+In fact, there are really only a few tools out there that will let you view and stream content from Netflix.

 The first thing to note is that downloading torrents is not illegal, and for that reason, IVPN is happy to allow its users to use torrent clients.
 Some issues surface, though, due to the fact that users tend to share copyrighted content.
 Apparently, IVPN gets a lot of legal notices from US lawmakers regarding their policy to allow P2P sharing.

 In general, customers from China can use the VPN service without issue by simply using either a US West Coast server or by employing the multihop feature.
 The multihop system that this VPN uses enables users to decide which country to send their requests to and which country to receive their information from.

 Customers from China can use the VPN service by simply connecting to a US West Coast server or by employing the multihop feature.

 In some cases, China’s Great Firewall gets the better of this network.
 When this happens, users have the opportunity to take their privacy a step further by enabling obfsproxy from either the Windows app or the Mac OSX app.
 This setting obfuscates all traffic that is going to and coming from IVPN’s servers.